-CVC is designated as the lead Motor Carrier Safety Assistance Program (MCSAP) agency.
+CVC is designated as the lead MCSAP agency.
 CMV safety inspections in urban and rural locations reduce CMV crashes, fatalities, and injuries.
 According to five years of data, approximately 80% of permits are processed by in-house staff as opposed to online.

-The Fixing America's Surface Transportation Act, or FAST Act, was signed into law by the President of the United States on December 4, 2015.
-This act funds surface transportation programs through 2020 and further consolidates federal transportation grants.
-As a result of the FAST Act, the MCSAP application has been consolidated and become multi-year, but the MCSAP formula is still in review and is anticipated to be implemented in 2020.
+The Fixed America's Surface Transportation Act, or FAST Act was signed into law by the President of the United States on December 4, 2015.
+This included the new MCSAP formula which was implemented in 2020.

-This annual report is distributed to stakeholders, interested parties, and is available for download at:
+This annual report is available for download at: www.dot.alaska.gov/mscve

-www.dot.alaska.gov/mscve